Postoria MCP server is now available for AI agents

 For local usage, configure your MCP client to run the Postoria MCP server package and pass your Postoria Public API key through the environment.

-For hosted usage, use an MCP-compatible client that supports custom MCP connections and authenticate with a Postoria Public API key.
+For hosted usage, add the Postoria hosted MCP endpoint to an MCP-compatible client that supports custom hosted MCP connections.
+Depending on the client, you can authenticate through OAuth sign-in or with a Postoria Public API key bearer token.

 For the full setup guide, read How to use the Postoria MCP server.